portlandcodeschool/jsi/_posts/00-06-01-learnyounode.md

 date: 2015-02-09
 ---

-# Note: this page was written for a previous term, and probably doesn't reflect the actual class content for this day.
+Today we're going to start learning to use some of the features provided by Node.js.
+We've used modules to export code, and used Express to make Node's HTTP handling easier, but now we'll get right down to the bare bones.

-Today we're going to start learning Node.js.
 There's a great interactive tutorial from [nodeschool.io][nodeschool] called [`learnyounode`][learnyounode].

     npm install -g learnyounode
     learnyounode

 You can skip around in this.
 Some of the exercises do build on previous ones, but don't get too caught up in some of the earlier exercises.
-You've already learned most of the material through the exercise on modules.
+You've already learned much of that material.

 Make sure you do the HTTP file server exercise.

 ## HTTP Servers

-Node allows us to easily build applications built on top of HTTP.
+Node provides everything you need to build applications that respond to HTTP requests.
 You've learned the basics, now write a server that can:

 - Serve HTML, CSS, and JavaScript files out of a `public` directory.
 - Serve `index.html` if a directory is requested.